ruthlys/blankslate/content/project/project2/index.md

 image:
   caption:
   focal_point: Smart
-summary: An example of how to build a Dashboard in Dash for R for microbiome data.
+summary: An example of how to build a Dashboard in Dash for R for microbiome data
 tags:
 - Dash for R
 - Plotly